Great Lakes Avengers: GLA: Misassembled

 Craig Hollis discovers that he is immortal after being shot by a group of thieves and left for dead, and he decides to fight crime as Mr. Immortal.
 He realizes that operating alone may not be feasible.
-He places an advertisement for costumed adventurers in the local newspaper in his home town of Milwaukee, and assembles the Great Lakes Avengers, recruiting Dinah Soar, Big Bertha, Flatman and Doorman.
+He places an advertisement for costumed adventurers in the local newspaper in his home town of Milwaukee, and assembles the Great Lakes Avengers, recruiting Dinah Soar, Big Bertha, Flatman, and Doorman.
 Immortal refuses one candidate, Gene Lorrene, a leather fetishist calling himself Leather Boy.
 Turned down because he has no superpowers and is therefore ineligible, Lorrene takes the rejection personally.
-(Note: Seen in a flashback in GLA: Misassembled #1–4 (2005).
-Marvel Comics.)
+(Note: Seen in a flashback in GLA: Misassembled #1–4 (2005)) The team is first seen in public by Avengers members Hawkeye and Mockingbird, who agree to become their mentors.

-The team is first seen in public by Avengers Hawkeye and Mockingbird, who watch the group as they foil a robbery attempt.
-Although annoyed by the team's naiveté and their use of the Avengers name without permission, Hawkeye and Mockingbird agree to act as the team's mentors.
-The Great Lakes Avengers assist the Avengers and West Coast Avengers from time to time, and once help them fight Terminus.
-After aiding the Thunderbolts against the villain Graviton, the GLA clash with the mercenary Deadpool.

-After a period of inactivity, the team learns that the West Coast Avengers have been disbanded and that Hawkeye has been killed.
+After a period of inactivity, the team learns that the West Coast Avengers have disbanded and that Hawkeye has been killed.
 The team subsequently battle Maelstrom, who is building a doomsday device.
 During this encounter, Dinah Soar is killed.
-New members Squirrel Girl (who has a pet squirrel Monkey Joe) and Grasshopper are then recruited.
-Although Maelstrom is defeated via Mr. Immortal's trickery, Doorman, Grasshopper and Monkey Joe are all killed.
-Immortal is also killed several times, though he always recovers.
-Doorman is revived soon after his death and learns that he is connected to the Darkforce Dimension, and Immortal learns that as an immortal he is considered Homo sapiens supreme.
-Despite defeating Maelstrom and saving the universe, the Great Lakes Avengers' victory goes unnoticed.
-After receiving a subpoena from the Avengers and discovering that they are all mutants, the team decides to rename themselves the Great Lakes X-Men.
+New members Squirrel Girl, her squirrel Monkey Joe, and Grasshopper are then recruited.
+Although Maelstrom is defeated via Mr. Immortal's trickery, Doorman, Grasshopper and Monkey Joe are killed.
+Following Monkey Joe's death, Squirrel Girl acquires a new partner, a female squirrel called Tippy-Toe.
+Doorman is resurrected by Oblivion and becomes an "angel of death" charged with conveying the souls of the dead to the afterlife.